-\item \textbf{Create bundles} Consider the items that remain on the virtual \red knapsack after rounding.
-Sort them by type (e.g., first value, then size) and cut them fractionally to form $\frac{L_\gr}\eps$ bundles of equal size.
-Denote by $B_\re$ this set of bundles and, for each bundle, remember how many items of each type are placed entirely inside it.
-Place fractionally cut items into \yellow knapsacks.
+\item[5)] \textbf{Create bundles} Consider the items that remain in the virtual \red knapsack after rounding.
+Sort them by type (first value, then size) and cut them to form $\frac{L_\gr}\eps$ bundles~$B_\re$ of equal size.
+For each bundle, remember how many items of each type are placed entirely inside it.
+Place cut items into \yellow knapsacks.
 Consider each $B \in B_\re$ as an item of size and value equal to the fractional size respectively value of items placed entirely in $B$.